How to Care for Your Skin When the Seasons Change

 - Protect your skin from the sun

-You should be using sunscreen all year long to protect your face – sun lotion is one of the most powerful and underestimated anti-ageing products at our disposal.
-But protecting your skin from the sun is especially important during the summer time.
+You should be using sunscreen all year long to protect your face – sun lotion is one of the most powerful and underestimated anti-aging products at our disposal.
+But protecting your skin from the sun is especially important during the summertime.
 If you are prone to shininess and are worried about excess oil on your skin, try a tinted moisturizer with an SPF of at least 20.

 - Nourish your skin

 You might not need to use the same moisturizer during the summer months as you do during winter, but it’s still important to moisturize!
 Opt for a lighter cream instead – or if your skin is particularly oily, use a mask once a week to combat the problem.